Skip to main content

 The Subscriptions Module provides merchants with a robust API-driven platform to orchestrate recurring payments.
 At the core of this service is the Subscription Billing Engine, which autonomously manages the entire agreement lifecycle from customer enrollment to recurring billing, status transitions, and dunning management.

-The Role of Schemes The engine is designed with a modular architecture driven by Payment Schemes.
+The engine is designed with a modular architecture driven by Payment Schemes.
 While the engine handles the high-level orchestration, the Scheme dictates the specific execution rules required to process that charge compliant with local regulations and provider capabilities.

 A Scheme defines parameters such as: